Lovel-web/RelaxShopping-/SETUP_GUIDE.md

 2. Click "Project settings"
 3. Scroll down to "Your apps"
 4. Click the "</>" icon (Web)
-5. Register app name as "Zeezy Pro Web"
+5. Register app name as "RelaxShopping Web"
 6. Copy all the values shown (you'll need these later)
 7. **Keep these safe!** You'll paste them in Netlify